redstone-finance/redstone-docs/docs/redstone-credora/protocol-implementations/morpho/index.md

 ## Morpho Vault Ratings

 Vaults represent the highest level of the risk framework, treating them as aggregated exposure to underlying markets and assets, and ratings are obtained by applying the [Vaults Methodology](/docs/redstone-credora/methodologies/vaults-pools/).
 The vault rating aggregation process weights each underlying market exposure based on the vault's allocation to that market.
 Markets with higher allocations have a proportionally greater impact on the overall vault rating.
 This determines the Anchor Vault PSL by calculating a weighted average PSL of the markets utilized in the vault.
 The final PSL is derived from applying modifiers that consider the Curator, Governance, Guardian and Timelock.

-### Ratings Scale

-Vault ratings are expressed on a scale that reflects the aggregate probability of significant loss across all underlying exposures.
-A higher rating indicates lower risk, with ratings adjusted to reflect both the weighted average risk of individual markets and concentration risk factors.
-More details on the rating scale can be found here [DeFi Rating Scale](/docs/redstone-credora/methodologies/defi-rating-scale/).

-At launch, Vault Ratings are refreshed on a weekly basis and will be updated to refresh daily.